wenlong2/jwstdestripe/README.md

 - Robustly remove the JWST NIRCam 1/f Noise
 - Preserve originall background gradient
 - Preserve overall background level
-- Subtract row median for each amplifier
+- Subtract row 1/f noise for each amplifier
+- With the option to remove column 1/f noise altogether
 - Pixels with zero counts are excluded from calculation
 - Point sources are excluded from the median derivation
 - Results saved to FITS files